 If you are an individual or company having a water bore drilled, it is compulsory to obtain a water bore permit, or bore construction license, in every state and territory of Australia.
 Contact your local groundwater authority for further information.

-Looking for a licensed water bore driller?
+Looking for a licenced water bore driller?
 Search our extensive member database for a drilling contractor near you.

 If you’re thinking about get a water bore drilled, we recommend having a flick through this brochure: